 Hydrating and improving the moisture barrier function of the skin is important in both day and nighttime products.
 Hyaluronic acid is broadly used to enhance the skin’s ability to hold water and can be found in many products including Osmotics Cream Extreme Barrier Repair ($75) and Exuviance Age Reverse Eye Contour ($72).
 Other hydrators to look for are ceramides, licorice extract and dimethicone.

-For reducing hyperpigmentation, commonly due to sun exposure, the ingredient hydroquinone has been used for years, but is extremely controversial due to its potentially toxic and irritating effects.
-A newer ingredient, called lignin peroxidase, which is derived from a tree fungus, presents a much gentler alternative and has been scientifically proven to decrease melanin after 31 days of use.
+According to Philadelphia dermatologist Dr. Franziska Ringpfeil, “for reducing hyperpigmentation, commonly due to sun exposure, the ingredient hydroquinone has been used for years, but is extremely controversial due to its potentially toxic and irritating effects.
+A newer ingredient, called lignin peroxidase, which is derived from a tree fungus, presents a much gentler alternative and has been scientifically proven to decrease melanin after 31 days of use.”
 You can find it in the elure™ Advanced Brightening regimen of products.
 Another non-hydroquinone alternative is Lumixyl Skin Brightening System, a four part regimen that improves mild to moderate hyperpigmentation in 8 weeks.

 Other proven pigment reducing ingredients include licorice extract, kojic acid, and tetrapeptide PKEK.